 As a general rule, using a road bike to ride long distances on the pavement is the best choice due to the increased speed and pedaling efficiency, but if your ride on mixt terrains a mountain bike will offer better traction and it will handle better the off-road sections.

-In this article, I will compare the two types of bikes regarding riding long distances, I will examine what are the storage options for your luggage and by the end of the article, you will have all the knowledge you need to determine which of the two bikes is more suited for your long-distance riding needs.
+In this article, I will compare the two types of bikes for riding long distances, I will examine what are the storage options for your luggage and by the end of the article, you will have all the knowledge you need to determine which of the two bikes is more suited for your long-distance riding needs.
 So keep reading

 Can a Mountain Bike Be Used for Long Rides?